 The eFilePlus System is used for a routed, paperless review of merit and promotion files.
-Processes outside of eFilePlus include: Chair's meeting with candidate, signing of Procedural Safeguard Statement (Part 1 and Part 2), Department meeting, Department voting, preparation of department recommendation (draft and final), CAP meeting, CAP voting and preparation of CAP recommendation.
 General information regarding the eFilePlus system can be found on the eFilePlus website at APO eFilePlus.

 NOTE: As of the 2017-2018AY review cycle, the use of eFilePlus is mandatory for all files.
 Extensive documentation may be uploaded to the Other section as a PDF.